mustberuss/patentsview/api-changes-2021.md

 3. The swagger definition (https://search.patentsview.org/static/openapi_v2.yml) does not contain  government interest fields, ipc fields, wipo fields, lawyer fields, foreign_priority fields, examiner fields, pct fields, raw inventor fields, coinventor fields, patent_firstnamed fields or patent_num_claims.
 Assuming these fields are all going away.
 4. There  seems to be a change in case sensitivity compared to the original api.
 The original api would return results for q:{"patent_type":"Design"} while the ElasticSearch version does not.
 5. Nested fields can be specified in the f: parameter (ex [ "patent_number", "assignees_at_grant.organization","assignees_at_grant.assignee"]) but the api throws a 500 error when they are used in the q: parameter (ex: q:{"cpc_current.cpc_subgroup_title": "Hand tools"}).
 It also seems to matter on the endpoints that use url parameters.
 6. It probably won't not matter to the r package but the slash in the url parameters of /api/v1/uspc_subclass/{uspc_subclass_id}/ and /api/v1/cpc_subgroup/{cpc_subgroup_id}/ need to be changed to colons, ex.
 100:1 for 100/1 and A01B1:00 for A01B1/00 and respectively.
-This can be seen in the return from the patent's endpoint's cpc_current.cpc_subgroup, example  "https://search.patentsview.org/api/v1/cpc_subgroup/G01S7:4865/" It's a HATEOAS style link that conatins a colon instead of a slash.
+This can be seen in the return from the patent endpoint's cpc_current.cpc_subgroup, example  "https://search.patentsview.org/api/v1/cpc_subgroup/G01S7:4865/" It's a HATEOAS style link that conatins a colon instead of a slash.
+7. The api seems like it will become less useful.
+A lot of use cases will break, like the ones lists on https://docs.ropensci.org/patentsview/articles/examples.html
+8. There used to be endpoint specific _counts ex total_assignee_count.
+Now all the endpoints return total_hits

 ## Notes
 1. The online documentation is lagging.
 The two new endpoints are documented on https://patentsview.org/data-in-action/whats-new-patentsview-july-2021 but they're missing the Query column (see the next note).
 Pages for the other endpoint haven't been changed.
 I created fake pages for data-raw/mbr_fieldsdf.R to consume.
 They're listed on  https://patentsview.historicip.com/api/.
 If I was better at R I would have parsed out the swagger definition https://search.patentsview.org/static/openapi_v2.yml  We would need to iterate over the paths (the endpoints).
 The paths with url parameters wouldn't matter to the r package, it would continue to use the ones that take the q,f,s and o parameters.
 The 200 responses' content could be parsed.
 2. All fields are queryable.
 From https://patentsview.org/apis/purpose Field List Please refer to the 200 "Response" section for each endpoint for full list of fields available.
 All the available fields are "queryable."
 3. The Swagger definition (https://patentsview.historicip.com/swagger/openapi_v2.yml) can be imported into Postman to give you a nicely loaded collection for the changed api.
 You'll just need to set a global variable PVIEW_KEY and set the authorization's value to {{PVIEW_KEY}}.
-The [Swagger UI page](https://patentsview.historicip.com/swagger/new_swagger.htm) can also be used but there's [an api bug](https://github.com/PatentsView/PatentsView-API/issues/37) preventing the X-Status-Reason and X-Status-Reason-Code from being displayed.
 4. The swagger definition shows a X-Status-Reason-Code in addition to the existing X-Status-Reason.
 Not sure it matters to or would be useful for the r package
     ~~~~
     > print(httr::headers(resp)[['X-Status-Reason']])